MCP Workflow Guide for Product Managers

 After creation, ask Claude to show you the full brief:

-"Show me the research brief and interview plan"
+"Show me the research brief, interview plan, and all structured questions"

-"The questions look good but add one about what they are currently doing instead of SSO — like password managers or shared credentials"
+"The questions look good but add one about what they are currently doing instead of SSO — like password managers or shared credentials.
+Also increase the probing depth to 2 follow-ups for the NPS question."

-Claude will update the study with your refinements.
+Claude will update the study with your refinements using koji_update_brief.

 When you are happy with the brief:

-"Set the interview URL to 'sso-enterprise-research' and customize the headline to 'Help Us Build Better Enterprise Security'"
+"Publish the study and configure it with voice enabled as default, set the URL slug to 'sso-enterprise-research', and set the headline to 'Help Us Build Better Enterprise Security'"

 "Import these contacts for the study: Sarah Chen (VP Engineering, Acme Corp), James Park (CTO, Betaworks), Maria Rodriguez (IT Director, CloudFirst)"